bosskabouter/volatalk/README.md

 #### Peer ID

-A VolaTALK peer registers onto the Signalling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.
+A VolaTALK peer registers to a Signalling server with a Base58 encoded public key exponent of the ECDSA SHA-384 JSON WebKey.

-Peer IDs, are shared between users by 'copy-and-paste' invites.
+Peer IDs are shared between users in 'copy-and-paste' invites.
 The application includes a QR generator and reader to facilicate the exchange of trusted invites.

 The private key is stored in a Dexie encrypted IndexedDB.

     TODO: Create a Mnemonic BIP39 private key (12 word recovery phrase) and display in Account Setup for easy account recovery.
 Contacts or messages would not be recovered but once a contact comes back online his address will reveal again and connection can be reestablished.
 That's like a recoverable phone number.

 ### VolaTALK Client